Veeam ONE can be licensed in two ways: per-socket and per-instance.

 Veeam ONE per-instance license apply to the following types of objects:

 - VMs protected by the monitored Veeam Backup & Replication servers and VMs included in the monitoring and reporting scope with Veeam ONE inclusion rules.
-For details on configuring monitoring scope, see Choosing VMs and VM Containers to Monitor and Report On.
+For details on configuring monitoring scope for the virtual infrastructure, see Choosing VMs and VM Containers to Monitor and Report On.

 VMs protected by the monitored Veeam Backup & Replication servers and VMs included in the monitoring and reporting scope at the same time consume one instance from a license scope.